 unsung foot soldiers changed America — and changed our hometown.

 Patricia, who is arguably the most significant female civil rights leader after Rosa Parks, had her eyes badly damaged during one of these protests when a police officer shot off a tear gas canister in her direction (forcing Patricia to wear sunglasses the rest of her life).
-Undeterred, Patricia went on to organize the first ever “jail-in” of the civil rights movement, as she and a handful of other protesters — including 16-year-old high school student Henry Steele — refused to post bail after being arrested, preferring instead to call attention to their cause by remaining in the Leon County Jail for seven long weeks.
+Undeterred, Patricia went on to organize the first ever “jail-in” of the civil rights movement, as they and a handful of other protesters — including 16-year-old high school student Henry Steele — refused to post bail after being arrested, preferring instead to call attention to their cause by remaining in the Leon County Jail for seven long weeks.
 The jail-in succeeded in generating considerable national attention.
 For example, black baseball pioneer Jackie Robinson wrote about the protests in his newspaper column.
 (He also sent letters of encouragement and journals to the protesters to record their experience for history.)

 “History happens one person at a time.”

 Former First Lady Eleanor Roosevelt organized several dinners (including one at the Waldorf Astoria in NYC) to raise funds to support the CORE students.
 In time, Tallahassee’s lunch counters, movie theatres, and swimming pools all were integrated, thanks in no small part to the persuasive messaging of Patricia Stephens Due and her fellow CORE members.

 Interestingly, a number of white students from Florida State University collaborated with Due and her